Illuminations, Epiphanies, & Reflections

 on camera and take their shirts off and drink some beer.

-- Ozzie Guillen, the man who brought Chicago a Worlds Series Championship
+- Ozzie Guillen, the man who brought the Chicago White Sox a Worlds Series Championship

 they blew up Wrigley tomorrow, it wouldn't